MVVM in iOS with SwiftUI (Detailed Example + Pitfalls)

-Since the introduction of SwiftUI, the MVVM pattern has seen a new renaissance.
-Many developers believe that this particular pattern fits well with the SwiftUI data flow.
+Since the introduction of SwiftUI, the MVVM pattern has experienced a renaissance.
+Many developers believe this particular pattern aligns well with the SwiftUI data flow.

-MVVM certainly has some good ideas, but it also brings along problems because of the various discording interpretations of the pattern and its rigidity.
+MVVM incorporates good ideas but also introduces problems due to varying interpretations of the pattern and its perceived rigidity.

-In this article, we will see how MVVM fits in iOS apps written in SwiftUI, how to take advantage of its benefits, and how to avoid its problems.
+In this article, we’ll explore how MVVM fits into SwiftUI, how to leverage its advantages, and how to navigate its challenges.

 Architecting SwiftUI apps with MVC and MVVM